-- ✓ Writing Sample: Applicant will submit a handwritten writing sample that must be 300-600 words; or must score 550 on the verbal section of the GRE or score 3.5 on the writing proficiency examination. - ✓ Interview: Applicant will be interviewed by members of the COE Admissions Committee. - ✓ Oral Presentation: Applicant will be required to orally present a piece of work to the COE Admissions Committee.
+Writing Sample: Applicant will submit a handwritten writing sample that must be 300-600 words; or must score 550 on the verbal section of the GRE or score 3.5 on the analytical writing section of the GRE.

+Interview: Applicant will be interviewed by members of the COE Admissions Committee.

+Oral Presentation: Applicant will be required to orally present a piece of work to the COE Admissions Committee.